joshatron/CSCI-441-Labs/README.md

     git pull csc441 master

 Bitbucket also has shortcuts for syncing forked repositories.
 On the right hand side on your Bitbucket repository, there will likely be a box indicating your fork is out of sync when I add new labs.
+You can click the 'Sync now' link to automatically pull in the new assignments.

 ## Install Qt